pgollucci/catalog/packages/catalog/README.md

 INGESTION => RENDERER => INDEXER
 ```

-In the **INGESTION** phase, we scan npmjs for all module with the keyword `cdk`
+In the **INGESTION** phase, we periodically query npmjs for all module with the
-and publish any new modules to an SNS topic.
-We use a DynamoDB table to avoid
+keyword `cdk` and publish any new modules to an SNS topic.
+We use a DynamoDB
-duplicated publishing (this implemented by the `DynamoTopic` construct).
+table to avoid duplicated publishing (this implemented by the `DynamoTopic`
+construct).

-The **RENDERER** subscribes the the aforementioned topic and renders a static
+The **RENDERER** subscribes the the aforementioned topic, downloads the module
+from npmjs and renders a static website for the module using `cdk-docgen` (based
-website for each new modules published to the topic.
-When done, it publishes to
+on the module's jsii metadata).
+When done, it publishes to another
-another `DynamoTopic`.
+`DynamoTopic`.

 The **INDEXER** subscribes to the renderer's topic and posts a new tweet in the
 catalog Twitter account for each new module.
 Since Twitter has rate limiting